 How much does a book editor cost?
 What a great question!

-Editing is custom-quoted per 250-word page for most projects and includes a substantive edit and critique.
+Line editing is custom-quoted and includes a deep line edit, margin notes, and a critique.
+Rates typically vary from $5 to $7 per 250 words.
 Once you sign a contract, half the total is due up front and half when the project is finished.
-The total project cost falls within the professional rate standards set by the Editorial Freelancers Association.

-Manuscript critiques are $900 per one manuscript of up to 100,000 words.
-This is great for writers with either an early draft or an almost-finished draft that hasn’t gotten traction with agents.
-For an additional $300, we can also add detailed scene notes to the already-comprehensive letter.
-Clients have called these letters a master course in fiction unto themselves.
+Manuscript critiques are $1,200 per one manuscript of up to 95,000 words.
+This editorial letter is usually 15-20 pages, and it includes about 200 chapter-by-chapter notes at the end of the letter to aid with scene-specific revisions.
+It’s great for writers with an early draft or an almost-finished draft that hasn’t gotten traction with agents.

 General consulting on query letters, synopses, and other materials is $75 per hour.
 Most query letters and synopses take about two hours to review and polish.